 🆘 If you have any trouble adding accounts, please review this guide for tips and next steps.

-You can share your sheet with your partner using the built in collaboration features of both Google Sheets and Microsoft Excel.
+You can share your spreadsheet with your partner using the built in collaboration features of both Google Sheets and Microsoft Excel so each of you can make changes to the spreadsheet and keep transactions categorized.

 Example category structure: